top of page

 Last week, I ran into someone I’ve been connected to on social media for more than ten years.
 She stopped me and said, “I used to love reading your blogs.”

-Because the truth is, I haven’t written consistently in years.
-Not because I stopped caring.
-But because life… kept happening.
+That one sentence landed harder than she probably realized.
+The truth is, I haven’t written consistently in years.
+Not because I stopped caring, but because life… kept happening.

 And if you’ve ever felt like life knocked the wind out of you long enough that you forgot who you were before it did — this is for you.